Range Rover PHEV costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingIf you can regularly use the 25-mile electric range, the Range Rover PHEV can prove surprisingly cheap to run

-- 3Running costs - currently readingThe Range Rover PHEV can be amazingly cheap to run, for a Range Rover…
+- 3Running costs & insurance - currently readingThe Range Rover PHEV can be amazingly cheap to run, for a Range Rover…